Foyer, entry, entrance hall….whatever you call it, the “lobby” of your home,...

 Calm and comforting interiors bring peace and remind us that life is precious and that we should value each and every moment.

-With a whole family around 24/7, open-plan living no longer stands for the gold standard of home living.
+With a whole family around 24/7, open-plan living no longer stands as the gold standard of home living.
 The growing demand for privacy makes us reconsider our home layouts and explore our options for creating secluded, sanctuary-like spaces where we can withdraw and be alone with our thoughts and tasks.

-The growing trend of rediscovering the importance of daily mindfulness rituals such as practicing yoga or meditation, or simple home workout, is creating a demand for establishing small relaxation nooks inside a home.
+The growing trend of rediscovering the importance of daily mindfulness rituals such as practicing yoga or meditation, or simple home workouts, is creating a demand for establishing small relaxation nooks inside a home.
 We are about to see many innovative solutions to a growing lack of privacy in small, city apartments.

 Working from home brings many benefits, but also some critical challenges.
 At this stage, nobody can predict when or if the work-life will ever be quite the same, but one thing is certain - we are about to spend many more months balancing our work and family life in the same space.